 Microsoft BHOLD Suite Concepts Guide

-Microsoft® Forefront Identity Manager (FIM 2010) 2010 enables organizations to manage the entire lifecycle of user identities and their associated credentials.
+Microsoft Identity Manager 2016 (MIM) enables organizations to manage the entire lifecycle of user identities and their associated credentials.
 It can be configured to synchronize identities, centrally manage certificates and passwords, and provision users across heterogeneous systems.
-With FIM 2010, IT organizations can define and automate the processes used to manage identities from creation to retirement.
+With MIM, IT organizations can define and automate the processes used to manage identities from creation to retirement.

-Microsoft BHOLD Suite extends these capabilities of FIM 2010 by adding role-based access control to FIM 2010, enabling organizations to define user roles and to control access to sensitive data and applications in a way that is appropriate for those roles.
-BHOLD Suite includes services and tools that simplify the modeling of the role relationships within the organization, map those roles to rights, and to verify that the role definitions and associated rights are correctly applied to users.
-These capabilities are fully integrated with FIM 2010, providing a seamless experience for end users and IT staff alike.
+Microsoft BHOLD Suite extends these capabilities of MIM by adding role-based access control.
+BHOLD enables organizations to define user roles and to control access to sensitive data and applications.
+The access is based what is appropriate for those roles.
+BHOLD Suite includes services and tools that simplify the modeling of the role relationships within the organization.
+BHOLD maps those roles to rights, and to verify that the role definitions and associated rights are correctly applied to users.
+These capabilities are fully integrated with MIM, providing a seamless experience for end users and IT staff alike.

-This guide helps you understand how BHOLD Suite works with FIM 2010 and covers the following topics:
+This guide helps you understand how BHOLD Suite works with MIM and covers the following topics:

 Role-based access control

 The most common method for controlling user access to data and applications is through discretionary access control (DAC).
-In the most common implementations of this model, every significant object has an identified owner who has the ability to grant or deny access to the object to others based on individual identity or group membership.
+In most common implementations, every significant object has an identified owner.
+The owner has the ability to grant or deny access to the object to others based on individual identity or group membership.
 In practice, DAC typically results in a plethora of security groups, some that reflect organizational structure, others that represent functional groupings (such as job types or project assignments), and others that consist of makeshift collections of users and devices that are linked for more temporary purposes.
 As organizations grow, membership in these groups becomes increasingly difficult to manage.
-For example, if an employee is transferred from one project to another, the groups that are used to control access to the projects’ assets must be updated manually.
+For example, if an employee is transferred from one project to another, the groups that are used to control access to the projects assets must be updated manually.
 In such cases, it is not uncommon for mistakes to occur, mistakes that can impede project security or productivity.

 One way to significantly reduce this proliferation is by deploying role-based access control (RBAC).
-RBAC does not displace DAC; instead, RBAC builds on DAC by providing a framework for classifying users and IT resources to make explicit their relationship and the access rights that are appropriate according to that classification.
-For example, by assigning to a user attributes that specify the user’s job title and project assignments, the user can be granted access to tools needed for the user’s job and data that the user needs to contribute to a particular project.
-When the user assumes a different job and different project assignments, changing the attributes that specify the user’s job title and projects automatically blocks access to the resources only required for the user’s previous position.
+RBAC does not displace DAC.
+RBAC builds on DAC by providing a framework for classifying users and IT resources.
+This allows you to make explicit their relationship and the access rights that are appropriate according to that classification.
+For example, by assigning to a user attributes that specify the users job title and project assignments, the user can be granted access to tools needed for the user's job and data that the user needs to contribute to a particular project.
+When the user assumes a different job and different project assignments, changing the attributes that specify the user's job title and projects automatically blocks access to the resources only required for the users previous position.

 An additional benefit of RBAC is the ability to define and enforce separation of duties (SoD).
 This allows an organization to define combinations of roles that grant permissions that should not be held by the same user, so that a particular user cannot be assigned roles that allow the user to initiate a payment and to authorize a payment, for example.
 RBAC provides the ability to enforce such a policy automatically rather than having to evaluate the effective implementation of the policy on a per-user basis.